sergeyshpadyrev/typed-remote-procedure-call/README.md

 # typed-remote-procedure-call

-This library provides a convenient way to create transport-agnostic typed RPC. <br/>
+This library provides a convenient way to create transport-agnostic typed RPC <br/>
-It's based on JSON RPC protocol.

 It can be used for:

 -   Client-server communication
 -   Iframe-host communication
 -   Host-iframe communication
+-   Websocket communication
+-   Any other channel

 ## Installation